 Ponce, Puerto Rico

-Ponce is located on Puerto Rico’s southern coast and another big city on the island.
-Here you will find nice beaches nearby and a cute old Spanish Colonial town.
+Ponce is located on Puerto Rico’s southern coast and an other big city on the island.
+Here you will find lovely beaches nearby and a cute old Spanish Colonial town.
 Ponce is also a very popular spot among tourists to stop and tour around.
 You can even fly into Ponce if you prefer to spend most of your time in the South.

 Vieques Island, Puerto Rico